flyingmachine/brave-clojure-web/content/concurrency.md

 Alternatively, you can ignore the result.
 For example, you can use futures to write to a log file asynchronously.

-This kind of flexibility is pretty cool.
-Clojure also allows you to treat "task definition" and "requiring the result" independently with `delays` and `promises`.
+The flexibility that futures give you is pretty cool.
+Clojure also allows you to treat "task definition" and "requiring the result" independently with delays and promises.
 Onward!

 ### Delays